-We continually emphasize that the pension plan has a long-term investment horizon and that short-term concerns should not drive the investment decisions.
-The System continues to invest in a mix of liquid, high quality bonds and stocks.
-These types of investments allow the System to participate in rising markets while moderating the risks on the downside.
-A high quality balanced fund has proven to be a successful strategy in a variety of markets over long periods of time.
+We continually emphasize that the pension plan has a long-term investment horizon and that short-term concerns should not drive investment decisions.
+The System invests primarily in a mix of liquid, high-quality bonds and stocks.
+These types of investments further diversify the portfolio and allow the System to participate in rising markets while moderating the risks on the downside.
+A high-quality balanced fund has proven to be a successful strategy in a variety of markets over long periods of time.